 TGay Editor: Modify the text in P244L27 as follows

 frame types.
-In a Data-only TDD slot, only Data frames and BlockAckReq frames shall be allowed.
+In a Data-only TDD slot, only Data frames, BlockAckReq and CTS-to-self frames shall be allowed.
 In a BF TDD slot, only the transmission of TDD SSW and TDD SSW Ack frames shall be allowed.

 TGay Editor: Add the following after P250L12 (10.40.11.4.3)